erSubhashThapa/100daysofcode/r1-log.md

 **Link To Work:**[clock latest commit, UV API](https://github.com/dangerousdashie/javascript-clock/tree/de5c6c32ce617f927b90a83d61054fc670e221a0)

 ### R1D27 - 1/27/19
 I continued my tutorial on closures.
 I started working with meetups API but I'm kind of lost.
-I want to search for groups or events that mentions "lucid dream", both words entirely together, but I can't figure out how to do that.
-When I add the text parameter, text=lucid+dream, it shows me results that use the work lucid by itself or dream by itself.
+I want to search for groups or events that mention "lucid dream"- exactly, but I can't figure out how to do that.
+When I add the text parameter, text=lucid+dream, it shows me results that use the word lucid by itself or dream by itself.

 **Thoughts and Feelings:** It's raining and gross and I'm feeling weird.
 How can I find out how to use this API?